 About

-We launched Eastbourne Reporter in May 2022 because we're seriously concerned about the decline of proper news reporting.
+I launched Eastbourne Reporter in May 2022 because I'm seriously concerned about the decline of proper news reporting.

 Local papers used to have teams of experienced journalists providing up-to-date and accurate reporting, holding the powerful to account.
 Sadly, they're now a shadow of their former selves, with copy-and-pasted press releases masquerading as editorial.